jprichardson/string.js/README.md

 [string.js](http://stringjs.com)
 =========

-`string.js`, simply `S` is a lightweight (< 2k Gzipped) JavaScript library for the browser or for Node.js that provides extra String methods.
-Originally, it would modify your String prototype.
-But I quickly learned that in JavaScript this is considered bad practice.
+`string.js`, or simply `S` is a lightweight (< 2k Gzipped) JavaScript library for the browser or for Node.js that provides extra String methods.
+Originally, it modified the String prototype.
+But I quickly learned that in JavaScript, this is considered poor practice.

 Motivation
 ----------

-Personally, I prefer the cleanliness of the way code looks when you modify native Javascript prototypes.
-However, if any app dependency required `string.js` then the app's string prototype would modified as well.
+Personally, I prefer the cleanliness of the way code looks when it appears to be native methods. i.e. when you modify native Javascript prototypes.
+However, if any app dependency required `string.js`, then the app's string prototype in every module would be modified as well.
 This could be troublesome.
+So I settled on creating a wrapper a la jQuery style.
+For those of you prototype hatin' fools, such as myself, there is the method `clobberPrototype()`.

 Here's a list of alternative frameworks: